MakiseKurisuX/ip/docs/README.md

 # Helios ChatBot User Guide

 Helios is a desktop app for managing tasks, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, ChatBot can help you manage your tasks more efficiently than traditional GUI apps.
+If you can type fast, Helios can help you manage your tasks more efficiently than traditional GUI apps.

 ## Quick Start